Last Updated on July 29, 2021 by Nancy Carteron, MD, FACR

 First of all, it is my belief that any mode of telling someone you have an STI is great.
 Disclosure is important, and everyone is going to come to the conversation with different needs and risk assessments.

 This is one conversation where today’s ingenious and creative technological approaches could help.
 However, you might prefer an in-person approach, and that’s ok, too.
-Even though the conversation is tougher/more embarrassing in person, it provides you an opportunity to gauge their initial reactions, and it allows them to see how sincere you are.
+Even though the conversation might feel tougher/more embarrassing in person, it provides you an opportunity to gauge their initial reactions, and it allows them to see how sincere you are.
 But for others, in-person might not be safe or practical, so that’s where text or apps could help.

 All in all, any disclosure is a win-win.